TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig.md

 * [Configure availability group using Azure portal](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure?tabs=azure-cli)

-### Steps to avoid errors when configuring Availability Groups and Listener
+### If you get errors when configuring Availability Groups and Listener

 1. If you can't join the database to the existing AG, review [this documentation](https://techcommunity.microsoft.com/t5/SQL-Server-Support/Create-Availability-Group-Fails-With-Error-35250-Failed-to-join/ba-p/317987)